Providing immediate and confidential crisis support (phone, chat, etc.) using agency procedures and policies, the

 Willing and able to follow policies and procedures

 Note: Due to the nature of the Crisis Line Volunteer position, we ask applicants who have experienced a personal trauma/life event in the past 12 months to wait one year prior to applying.
-Also, a criminal record and child welfare check (if volunteer is over 18) are to be conducted on every new volunteer with their consent at no cost to themselves.
+Also, a criminal record and child welfare check are to be conducted on every new volunteer with their consent at no cost to themselves.

 There is an expected commitment of 48 shifts in the first year, minimum of 4 shifts a month, and shifts vary from 3-5 hours in length.
 Shift choices range from start times at 6:00am and end times 1:00am.
 Volunteers set their own schedules based on availability or can correspond with the Volunteer Scheduling Coordinator.
 There will be occasions where, due to unforeseen circumstances, the volunteer may need to stay past the formal shift end time.
 Credit hours will be given in accordance with the time spent.